 - 2 capsules of activated charcoal (approximately 0.2 grams) opened and emptied.
 To open gelatin capsules, simply twist the two halves and gently pull them apart as in the picture below.

 - 1/2 teaspoon of bentonite clay

 - 1 1/2 teaspoons of water

 Mix* all of the ingredients together into a smooth paste, and spot test the mask on your cheek or underside of your wrist to make sure that you do not have any adverse reactions.
 Wash face with a mild cleanser and pat partially dry (so that it is not dripping wet, yet moist).
 Apply the mask evenly avoiding the delicate skin around your eyes and lips, and let sit until dry, about 7-10 minutes.
 As the mask dries, it feels tight on the skin, which can sometimes feel a little itchy (if you start to feel uncomfortable, wash the mask off).
-After the mask dries, wash it off, pat face gently with a clean towel, and let the skin breath or apply a mild all-natural moisturizer (I usually just apply coconut oil to any areas that are prone to dryness).
+After the mask dries, wash it off, pat face gently with a clean towel, and let the skin breath or apply a mild all-natural moisturizer (I usually just apply jojoba oil to any areas that are prone to dryness).

 That’s it!
 Easy-peasy as always.